-Additionally, Eaton, Krueger, South, Simms and Clark (2011) aggregated 24 studies utilising the Schedule for Nonadaptive and Adaptive Personality (Clark, 1993) and across 8,690 participants, a seven-cluster solution was found.
+Additionally, Eaton, Krueger, South, Simms and Clark (2011) aggregated 24 studies utilising the Schedule for Non-adaptive and Adaptive Personality (Clark, 1993) and across 8,690 participants, a seven-cluster solution was found.
 However this model was not replicable in any of the four subgroups of participants (clinical, student, community and military) suggesting that personality prototypes may be sample dependent.
 Herzberg and Roth (2006) propose that cluster results based on representative population-based sample data can be used to create algorithms as classification criteria for smaller samples, not dissimilar to the way in which questionnaires are based on representative sample norms.
 This alternative approach to assigning individuals to prototypes will be culturally specific and allows for greater comparison of samples.

 Summary of findings from cross-sectional studies.
 In summary, the three personality typologies that were replicated in developmental literature have been shown to be commonly found in a range of cross-cultural adult samples, however not all adult samples, with replicable cluster solutions ranging from two to five.
 The three cluster solution seems to be most commonly found in studies using self-report measures, while representative population samples suggest that a larger number of replicable clusters may exist.
 It appears that there is some variability in the profiles of Big Five dimensions within each of the three common prototypes.
 The apparent homogeneity of these clusters may be an artefact of authors naming clusters to conform to the well-known labels (Herzberg & Roth, 2006).
 Additionally, the Big Five personality characteristics may be less applicable to some cultures (Boehm et al., 2002), however population-based algorithms may be able to overcome this (Herzberg & Roth, 2006).
-The identification of subtypes within personality types Schnabel et al. (2002) requires replication within much larger samples and will potentially require using a larger number of personality variables to look for more discrete differences.
+The identification of subtypes within personality types (Schnabel et al. 2002) requires replication with much larger samples, potentially requiring a larger number of personality variables to look for more discrete differences.
 A further consideration is that most studies use a cut-off criteria for cluster selection based on a Cohen’s kappa internal replication index of ≥ .60, however some see this as too conservative and not sufficient (Herzberg & Roth, 2006).

 Finally, Roth & Herzberg (2007) have usefully noted that the socially desirable profile of the NEO dimensions clearly reflects the pattern of NEO dimensions of the resilient prototype.
-However, findings showed that although the Big Five based typologies were influenced by social desirability bias, this was not to a greater degree than the influence of social desirability bias on the NEO-dimensions upon which the types are based.
+However, findings showed that although the Big Five-based typologies were influenced by social desirability bias, this was not to a greater degree than the influence of social desirability bias on the NEO-dimensions upon which the types are based.
 Although this provides evidence that the resilient prototype is not simply an artefact of social desirability, the study does demonstrate the influence of social desirability on studies using self-report measures, highlighting the importance of using a range of objective personality measures.

 Personality Typologies in Clinical Populations